-Pediatricians urge consumption of only pasteurized dairy productsDecember 16th, 2013 in Pediatrics /
+Pediatricians urge consumption of only pasteurized dairy productsDecember 16, 2013 in Medicine & Health / Pediatrics

 Pregnant women, infants and young children should avoid raw or unpasteurized milk and milk products and only consume pasteurized products, according to a new policy statement from the American Academy of Pediatrics.

 The statement—whose lead author is Yvonne Maldonado, MD, professor of pediatrics at the Stanford University School of Medicine—will be published online Dec.
 15 in Pediatrics.

 In issuing this statement, the academy takes the same position as the American Medical Association, the American Veterinary Medical Association, the International Association for Food Protection, the National Environmental Health Association, the U.S. Food and Drug Administration and the World Health Association.